 Memorial donations in lieu of flowers may be made to the Salem Courthouse Preservation Association at https://salemcourthouse.org/donate/

-To plant a tree in memory of William "Bill" Frederic Eberle, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of William "Bill" Frederic Eberle, please visit our floral store.

 Historic Salem Courthouse